Rahmenordnung/ink_dreams/README.md

 #### <a name="Developer_environment"></a> Developer environment  ####

 As for the external use of the program, the user should download first the Toys shop data base.csv file. and upload then the above mentionated libraries, after that ,load the bootstap file and the dc.css as well as jquery so that the program should deploy as expected.

+------------HEroku----------------

 ---